lindan1128/Awesome-Medical-Image-Analysis/README.md

 ## Performance Table

 For a fair comparison, the size of the input tensor is [1, 3, 128, 128, 128], the total levels of the network is defined as 5 (i.e., down smaple 32x) with the initial channel of 32, as level increases, the number of channels doubles.
-If not special specified, the network adopts Batch Normlization and Relu operator by defailt.
+If not special specified, the network adopts Batch Normalization and Relu operator by default.

 |         Network            |     Params(M)     |      Flops(G)     |